Edge330/Harris-3D-keypoints/README.md

 # Harris-3D-keypoints
-Example of Harris 3D keypoints algorithm using Point Cloud Library (PCL)
+Example of Harris 3D keypoints algorithm using Point Cloud Library (PCL).

 HarrisKeypoint3D uses the idea of 2D Harris keypoints, but instead of using image gradients, it uses surface normals.